IoanaCretuAndrei/Refugee-flow-study/README.md

 3. Install dependencies: `pip install -r requirements.txt` (if necessary).
 4. Run the main file: `python main.py` (or specify the main file).

-## Results

-📊 Add the main results and conclusions obtained during the project development here.

 ## Contributions

 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue or send a pull request.